 RaiSimUnity

-raisimUnity is a visualizer for RaiSim.
+RaisimUnity is a visualizer for RaiSim.
 It communicates with RaiSim using a TCP/IP protocol.
-Pre-built executables are provided in raisimUnity directory.
+Pre-built executables are provided in the raisimUnity directory.

 Prerequisites

-Your OS will mark this app malicious because it does not know who created it.
-You can allow OS to run this app in the following ways
+Your OS may flag this app because it is not notarized.
+You can allow the OS to run the app as follows.

-Open a terminal, go to the RaisimUnity/linux directory and type
+Open a terminal, go to the RaisimUnity/linux directory, and run:

 chmod +x ./raisimUnity.x86_64

-You will get one of the following messages
+You will see one of the following messages:

 • “RaiSimUnity cannot be opened because the developer cannot be verified.”